spot-next/core-next/README.md

 ## Idea
 So what's the idea behind spOt?

-* Pure-java based persistence layer
+* Conventient "just-works" persistence layer
-* Flexible and adaptable type system
+* Flexible and adaptable type system (even add properties to out-of-the-box types)
 * Lightweight service-oriented architecture
 * Microservice-oriented approach: for services both a "local" and "remote" implemenatation is available.
-So spOt nodes can interact naturally with each other
+So spOt nodes can interact naturally with each other.

 ## Current state
-* Persistence layer implemented with MapDB (quite stable and fast)
+* Persistence layer implemented using Hibernate
-* Type generation from XML (maven plugin)
+* Item type generation from XML (maven plugin)
 * Basic services infrastructure for model model handling and quering, localization/internationalization, security/authentication, serialization
 * REST services for querying type system and models (read-write)
 * Tomcat/spring-mvc integration (spOt is loaded as spring parent context)